harrythegemini/GU-ANLY-580-FALL-2021/github-setup.md

 1. The `upstream` remote is read-only, meaning that you should **never** try to push upstream, only pull.

-2. Git is primarily meant to be a code versioning system.
+2. Git is a code versioning system.
 If you have large data files (100MB+) that accompany assignment or project work submissions, please stick them in a storage bucket (e.g., Box, Google Drive) and provide a link to it's location in the code/notebook that you are submitting.